 Once mainly identified as hyperactivity or behavioral problems – this is a disorder related to three main difficulties: inattention, impulsivity and hyperactivity.
 These aspects can show themselves in pervasive behaviors such as difficulty following instructions, keeping on task, listening or focusing concentration for very long, impulsivity and constant physical movement.

-In this article, we’ll talk about a number of important points to consider when deciding on the right ADHD treatment.
+In this article, we’ll talk about a number of important points to consider when deciding on the right ADHD approach.

 The First Step to Good Treatment is a Good Diagnosis